-The bus stop is designed to accommodate up to six buses in a sawtooth arrangement; a sheltered waiting area has been provided of sufficient size to manage the tidal nature of workers travelling to and from the construction sites.
+The bus stop is designed to accommodate up to three buses or two articulated buses; a sheltered waiting area has been provided of sufficient size to manage the tidal nature of workers travelling to and from the construction sites.

-Servicing the mine camp will take place from a dedicated service road, loading area and turning circle adjacent the communal buildings, as well as from a service road linking to the sewage/water treatment plants.
+Servicing the accommodation camp will take place from a dedicated loading area and turning circle adjacent the communal buildings, as well as from a service road linking to the sewage treatment plant.
 It is recommended that any heavy vehicle manoeuvring and waiting areas are provided in reinforced concrete.

-In conclusion, the development of these lands for mine worker accommodation has been considered in detail from a transport perspective.
+In conclusion, the development of these lands for temporary construction worker accommodation has been considered in detail from a transport perspective.
 The result will be the delivery of a safe internal layout for camp residents and a safe connection to the external road network for site traffic movements.